Table of Contents

 There are dozens of addons available, all included with the full version of Slider Revolution. to enhance their design with things like special effects and extra functionality.
-If a template you wish to use requires a particular add-on, you will need to install and activate that add-on before you proceed.
-Until you do so the template cannot be installed.
+If a template you wish to use requires a particular add-on, that add-on will be installed and activated automatically as well.

 Up Next: Basic Editing

 Now that you know the two ways to create a module, it’s time to learn how to edit what you’ve created.